digitallysavvy/speechmatics-academy/use-cases/10-wall-of-voices/README.md

 > **The temporary key, never the long-lived one, is what reaches the WebSocket.** It rides in the URL as `?jwt=`, because a browser's `WebSocket` constructor cannot set an `Authorization` header, and query strings end up in proxy logs and browser history.
 Sixty seconds is the API's floor and the whole containment strategy: a fresh key is minted per connection attempt, so the one that authorised a lost socket is already dead.

 The key is never logged, never put in a URL, never echoed back, and never sent anywhere but `mp.speechmatics.com` or this app's own `/api/token`. `api/token.py` silences its own request logging, returns an upstream status and never an upstream body, and answers everything `Cache-Control: no-store`.

-> [!WARNING]
-> **`/api/token` is unauthenticated.** It has no session, no cookie, no origin check and no rate limit, so anyone who reaches it can push their own key through it.
-What it cannot do is mint against *your* account, because there is no server key for it to use.
-Locally, a key in `.env` restores exactly that liability, which is why `dev_server.py` binds `127.0.0.1` as a hardcoded constant with no `HOST` variable to override it.
-To reach the wall from another device, put a tunnel or reverse proxy in front of it deliberately.
-A key in `localStorage` is also readable by any script on the origin, which is reasonable here only because this page loads no third-party script and fetches no webfont.

 ### cli.py: the same tags without a browser